 As for footwear, I would go with a pair of black dress shoes that will get some extended wear even after a trip to Vegas.
 There are three tiers of dress shoes I'd recommend based on price, style and brand.
 The first would be this pair priced at $150 from Johnston & Murphy, great detailing and a solid shoe.
 The contrasting heel/sole makes them a bit more stylish than the average dress show.
 The second tier of shoes are the Allen Edmonds category, which is a personal favorite brand.
 Here is the first pair I'd recommend from AE, their most classic shoe: click here for the AE Strand.
 The second pair I'd recommend from AE is their double monks: click here for the AE St. Johns.
 The next tier of shoes is going to be the high-end Gucci and Salvatore Ferragamo.
 For either of these brands I would recommend their bit loafers, click here to see the current selection available.

 Swimwear, again I like to keep it simple, but this is where you can certainly go bolder if you'd like!
 Just make sure the bathing suit is ending above the knees (5 inch to 7 inch will work perfectly).
 Click here for a great fun option.

-Having a nice hat during the day is a great way not to have to worry about your hair, especially coming in and out of the pool.
-The brand I launched, Vandre Brand is the perfect premium hat for all occasions, with the premium 100% Irish Linen hats have you covered for your 'nice hat'.
+Having a nice hat during the day is a great way not to have to worry about your hair, especially coming in and out of the casino or pool.
+The brand I launched, Vandre Brand is the perfect premium hat for all occasions.
+Our premium 100% Irish Linen hats have you covered for your 'nice hat'.
 The Athleisure collection has you covered for the in the pool, sportier hat to help elevate that casual styling with minimalist branding and our signature Maui blue interior.
 I personally think the white stands out the best for the Vegas pool scene.